Pearl Ondaatje

 Pearl Ondaatje worked very closely with the Australian administrator Clifford Dodd and Livy Wijemanne in shaping the new Commercial Service of Radio Ceylon in the 1950s in Colombo.
 Millions of listeners across South Asia tuned into the hear the voices of announcers such as Pearl Ondaatje.
 Radio Ceylon ruled the airwaves of the Indian sub-continent in the 1950s and 1960s.

-She is a relative of the Canadian philanthropist, Sir Christopher Ondaatje and his brother, the award-winning author Michael Ondaatje, who were both born in Ceylon.
+She is a relative of the Canadian-English philanthropist, Sir Christopher Ondaatje and his brother, the award-winning Canadian author Michael Ondaatje, who were both born in Ceylon.